ales-tsurko/cells/README.md

 # Cells

 Cells is a live coding environment.
-It allows you to organize and run code snippets for interpretted programming languages.
+It allows you to organize and run code snippets for interpreted programming languages.
 That means SuperCollider, Python, Tidal Cycles, Node.js etc. can be mixed in the same project.